 Usually, the Examiner occupies the instructor seat and is the PIC.
-No other person, if not operationally or organisationally necessary for the conduct of the examination, should be allowed in the aeroplane or simulator.
+No other person, if not operationally or organisationally necessary for the conduct of the examination, should be allowed in the helicopter or simulator.
 Additionally, ATO limitations should be considered.

-Before proceeding with the test, the Examiner shall verify that the prerequisites are met, including IR(A) skill test recommendation; the ATO shall make available the training records for verification if requested.
+Before proceeding with the test, the Examiner shall verify that the prerequisites are met, including IR(H) skill test recommendation; the ATO shall make available the training records for verification if requested.
 Accordingly, the following documents and conditions shall be verified:

-- Passport or ID - PPL(A) or higher (not applicable to integrated courses) - NIT rating, if the IR privileges will be used at night (not applicable to integrated courses) - Valid class/type rating for the aeroplane used in the skill test, otherwise refer to the CR/TR module - Medical EASA Class 1 or 2, with IR checked - Radiotelephony privileges and language proficiency requirements in English - EASA logbook, showing a minimum of 50 hours of cross-country flight time as PIC on aircraft, of which at least 10 shall be on aeroplane - EASA logbook, showing the following minimum flight instruction: - ► efer to Part-FCL Appendix 6 for modular IR flying training courses - ▶ refer to Part-FCL Appendix 3 for integrated IR flying training courses - Training completion certificate from the ATO - IR(A) skill test form filled, and endorsed by the ATO if applicable - Aircraft documents - Current navigation charts and database - Insurance of aircraft covering check flights - Specific equipment for the flight part (e.g. sight-limiting device)
+- Passport or ID - PPL(H) or higher - NIT rating, if the IR privileges will be used at night - Valid type rating for the helicopter used in the skill test, otherwise refer to FCL.600 IR - Medical EASA Class 1 or 2, with IR checked - Radiotelephony privileges and language proficiency requirements in English - EASA logbook, showing a minimum of 50 hours of cross-country flight time as PIC on aircraft, of which at least 10 shall be on helicopter (not applicable to integrated courses) - Training completion certificate from the ATO - IR(H) skill test form filled, and endorsed by the ATO if applicable - Aircraft documents - Current navigation charts and database - Insurance of aircraft covering check flights - Specific equipment for the flight part (e.g. sight-limiting device)